 The tricky ingredient is AVSS.
-Since AVSS involves secrecy, it is impossible in the full-information setting, unlike binding gather and approximate agreement.
+Since AVSS involves input secrecy, it is impossible in the full-information setting, unlike binding gather and approximate agreement.
 So, we limit the adversary by assuming secure channels.
-In $\C_\mathsf{perfect}$, we use a perfectly secure AVSS scheme that tolerates $t < \frac{n}{4}$ faults, while in $\C_\mathsf{crypto}$ we use a more efficient cryptographically secure scheme that tolerates $t < \frac{n}{3}$ faults.
+To get $\C_\mathsf{perfect}$ we use a perfectly secure AVSS scheme that only tolerates $t < \frac{n}{4}$ faults, while to get $\C_\mathsf{crypto}$ we use a more efficient cryptographically secure scheme that tolerates $t < \frac{n}{3}$ faults.